JJay405/cse15l-lab-reports/Lab5/Lab5.md

 At the end:
-For this scenario, I used two java files: Test.java which has the main method and the inputs
+For this scenario, I used two java files: Test.java which has the main method and the inputs, and PersonSorter.java which has the ```compareTo()``` method.
+Both files are in the home/lab3/Lab5 directory.
+I put the javac and java commands in the test.sh to compile and run the Test.java after I make changes.
+What I did to fix the bug was I swapped the words "this" and "other" in the return statement of ```compareTo()``` method.